You're using an outdated browser. Update your browser for the full Life Teen experience.

 “I have competed well; I have finished the race; I have kept the faith.” -2 Timothy 4:7.
 Grab one today at the Life Teen store and rep the new theme - Unfinished.

 This is your one stop shop for great Catholic books, community, gifts, events, music, and resources.
 We are here to serve.

 Edge helps middle schoolers unleash who they were created to be, in Christ.

 Life Teen strengthens our teens' Catholic identity, while rooting them firmly in Christ and in His Church.

 College Life is a simple online series-based solution to the problem of keeping students connected to their Catholic faith in college.

 Stephen Estes is passionate about the Catholic faith and sharing that faith with teens.
-Originally from the St. Louis area, he now lives in Steubenville, Ohio, where he recently graduated with a Master’s Degree in Theology from Franciscan University and serves as part of the Campus Evangelization Team.
-At the end of the summer, he will be moving to Houston, Texas, to join the Adore Ministries team.
-He loves reading theology, being outdoors, biking, playing music, and gazing at the stars or water.
-Having previously served as both a Summer Missionary and an intern with Life Teen, he feels blessed to come to Hidden Lake this year as a host to lead teens closer to Christ.
+Originally from the St. Louis area, he now is a part of the team at Adore Ministries.
+He loves reading theology, the outdoors, biking, playing music, and staring at the stars or water.
+Having previously been both a summer missionary and an intern with Life Teen, he is blessed to come to Hidden Lake this year as a host to lead teens closer to Christ.

 Camp Hidden Lake is a Catholic summer camp located in scenic Dahlonega, Georgia.
 It’s a place where parish youth groups from all over the country come together to experience summer camp at its best.
 Campers are given the opportunity to dive deeply into their Catholic faith and strengthen their relationship with Christ while having unforgettable experiences.